bitoollearner/leetcode-pyspark/README.md

 # LeetCode SQL Questions - PySpark Solutions-(BI)
-This repository is dedicated to Unsolveds for LeetCode SQL questions implemented in PySpark.
+This repository is dedicated to unsolved for LeetCode SQL questions implemented in PySpark.

 This notebook contains a collection of SQL-related challenges sourced from **[LeetCode](https://leetcode.com/)**.
 The primary goal is to enhance SQL skills while leveraging **PySpark**, a powerful framework for large-scale data processing.